This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 For official display specs, shipping forms, and full booth regulations, check the C2E2 Exhibitor Manual .
 It’s comprehensive—but below, we’ve included what actually mattered most during our first year vending.

 Electricity was not included and cost us an additional $500.
-WiFi was complimentary this year, but we recommend checking that for each event—it can vary.
+WiFi was complimentary in 2025, but we recommend confirming with the exhibitor team each year — it can vary.

 Note: Parking is also not included.
 Morning traffic is a nightmare, so make sure your entire team is on-site and ready well before show open (10 AM).
 Show hours were: